1. Knowledge Base

 e) Impressions to track the number of views of any banner or creative and to pay your publishers based on CPM.

-• Currency: Select the currency you want to run the campaign for.
+• Currency: Select the currency you want to run the campaign in.
 It can be based on the Geo used for the campaign as well.

-• Default Goal Name: Set a namefor your goal of the campaign
+• Default Goal Name: Set a name for your campaign's default goal.

 • Goal: You can even set a goal for your campaign that you feel can help you track the success of the campaign.